Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Accrual accounting

 Accrual accounting records transactional data.
-The cash accounting method is used, but accrual accounting accounts for all transactions that make up a company’s operating activities.
-Using the accrual method, revenue and expenses are recorded when a transaction occurs, rather than when payment is received or made.
+The cash accounting method is used, but accrual accounting accounts for all transactions that comprise a company’s operating activities.
+Using the accrual method, revenue and expenses are recorded when a transaction occurs, not when payment is received or made.

 Did You Know?Did you know

-The financial statements used in financial accounting provide valuable information to creditors and investors regarding a company’s performance.
+The accounting reports used in financial accounting provide valuable information to creditors and investors regarding a company’s performance.

 2. Cost accounting

-Cost accounting records, analyzes and reports all of a company’s costs ― both variable and fixed ― related to the production of a product.
+Cost accounting records, analyzes and reports all a company’s variable and fixed costs related to a product’s production.
 There are four major types of cost accounting.

 Standard cost accounting

-Standard cost accounting identifies and analyzes the difference between the cost of producing goods and all of the costs that should have occurred to produce said goods.
+Standard cost accounting identifies and analyzes the difference between the cost of goods sold and all the direct and indirect costs that should have occurred to produce said goods.
 These total costs are known as standard costs.
-Product costs, direct material costs, direct labor costs and manufacturing overhead costs all factor into the standard costs.
+Product, direct material, direct labor and manufacturing overhead costs all factor into the standard costs.

-Standard costs are a great planning tool but, in reality, they differ from actual costs.
+Standard costs are a great planning tool but differ from actual costs.
 That difference is known as variance.
-Using standard cost accounting assists greatly in finding variances and investigating the reasons behind them.
+Standard cost accounting helps businesses find variances and investigate the reasons behind them.

 Activity-based cost accounting